ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Below, this statement gives the application addressability to the smart contract defined by the namespace `org.papernet.commercialpaper` within `papercontract`.
-Once an application has issued `getContract`, it can submit any transaction implemented within it :
+Once an application has issued `getContract`, it can submit any transaction implemented within it:

     // Get addressability to commercial paper contract const contract = await network.getContract('papercontract', 'org.papernet.comm...');